 The Ernie Ball Music Man AXIS EX has to be the most obscure production guitar for fellow EVH collectors to hunt, simply because they were allocated for the Japanese market and there’s so little published information about the model.

-I love these guitars so I have bought a bunch of them over the years in a quest to get my hands on as many as I could with the intent of documenting my comparisons to the Van Halen Signature model and providing answers to many of the questions that I have had.
+I love these guitars so I have bought dozens of them over the years in a quest to get my hands on as many as I could with the intent of documenting my comparisons to the Van Halen Signature model and providing answers to many of the questions that I have had.

 There is certainly a lot of mystique about the AXIS EX and a number of opinions on the internet, but here are a few notations that I believe to be true and may hopefully be helpful to anyone potentially interested:

 - Ernie Ball Music Man produced the Edward Van Halen Signature guitar between 1991-1995 before Eddie abruptly left for Peavey and introduced the Wolfgang.
 It’s been said that EBMM wasn’t able to produce enough guitars to meet the demands of Eddie’s fan base and “satisfy his accountants” so he needed to move to a bigger manufacturer.

 - Eddie’s affiliation with Ernie Ball Music Man was really an unbelievable move at the time simply because he appeared to have evolved overnight and away from his iconic spray painted Frankenstrat parts guitars to preferring such a meticulously refined instrument.